 Courses will fit your schedule and location.
-All online courses are taught asynchronously.
-There is no specific meeting time.
-Assignments are typically completed in one-week units on your own time.
-The certificate may be completed entirely online.
+All courses (except DHD 441) are taught online and asynchronously.
+There is no specific meeting time but there are weekly deadlines.
+Courses are typically organized in one-week units.
+The certificate may be completed entirely online, including the field experience requirement.

-Students earn graduate credit for each course completed.
+Earn graduate credit for each course completed.
 Check with your professional organization (e.g., ASHA, AOTA, APTA) to determine whether grad courses are accepted as CEUs for your credential or licensure.